naofumi/react_router_rails_spa/documents/introduction.md

 ## How does this compare to [...]?

-Compared to gems like [React on Rails](https://github.com/shakacode/react_on_rails) or [Intertia Rails](https://inertia-rails.dev/), the current gem is just an installer and does virtually nothing to modify or add features to React Router.
+Compared to gems like [React on Rails](https://github.com/shakacode/react_on_rails) or [Inertia Rails](https://inertia-rails.dev/), the current gem is just an installer and does virtually nothing to modify or add features to React Router.
 This is a great advantage and ensures that frontend developers will feel right at home.

 It also means that you can easily understand how it works.
 You can customize accordingly.